![]() |

 | Hexagonal panes running horizontally (right, above) at dusk in early spring |

-One unique configuration of Tudor-style glazing at the Savage bungalow is the trio of fixed windows with hexagonal panes, two of which appear as centrepieces in the projecting bays that bookend the verandah, and the third as a standalone window in the living room's south wall (seen in the photo above).
-I have not been able to locate a precedent for this design among pictures of surviving Tudor-era glass (unlike the rectangular panes shown
+One unique configuration of Tudor-style leaded glass at the Savage bungalow is the trio of fixed windows with hexagonal panes, two of which appear in the projecting bays bookending the verandah, and the third as a standalone window in the south wall of the living room (seen in the photo above).
+I have been unable to find a precedent for the design among pictures of surviving Tudor-era glass (unlike the rectangular panes shown

 ![]() |